Siya2-0/SudokuSolver/README.md

 # SudokuSolver

 SudokuSolver is a Java project that applies basic algorithms to solve Sudoku puzzles.
 Upon completing this assignment, you will have implemented various techniques to tackle Sudoku puzzles efficiently.
+Read the specification document to understand the project.

 ## Features